-Kirsty Manning grew up in northern New South Wales, Australia.
-She has degrees in literature and communications and worked as an editor and publishing manager in book publishing for over a decade.
+Kirsty Manning has degrees in literature and communications and worked as an editor and publishing manager in book publishing for over a decade.

-A country girl with wanderlust, her travels and studies have taken her through most of Europe, the east, and west coasts of the United States as well as pockets of Asia.
+A country girl with wanderlust, her travels and studies have taken her through most of Europe, Middle East, the east, and west coasts of the United States as well as pockets of Asia.

 Kirsty’s journalism and photography specialising in lifestyle and travel regularly appear in magazines, newspapers, and online.
 She lives in Australia.